ucasir/NPRF/README.md

 ## Getting started
 ---
-### Document BoW extraction
-For top-$n$ documents,

 ### Training data preparation
 To capture the top-k terms from top-n documents, one needs to extract the document frequency of each terms from index.
 Later, you are required to generate the similarity matrix between the query and document given the pre-trained word embedding (e.g. word2vec).
 Related functions can be found in preprocess/prepare_d2d.py.

 ### Training meta data preparation
-We create two classes for the ease to
+We create two classes for the ease to training.
+The class **Relevance** incorporate the relevance information from the baseline and qrels file.
+The class **Result** simplify the write and read operation on TREC-formatted result file.
+Other information like query idf is dumped as a pickle file.

 ###
 ### Model training